emerson-escolar/cycleflattener-v1/README.md

 Initial version of this code is based, with permission, on (unreleased) project "OptimizePlane" developed by [Yuta Shimada](https://github.com/yut8a) for his Master's thesis.
-In this project, the code has since been heavily modified with some parts completely rewritten and many new features added.
+In this project, the code has since been heavily modified with most parts completely rewritten and many new features added.